deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 Similar to hashes, except to associated value is needed.

-For 4,096 shards, the example ID is persisted by adding the value `0001aaaa0002bbbb0003cccc0004d` to the set named `bench:set_:12:ddd`.
+For 4,096 partitions, the example ID is persisted by adding the value `0001aaaa0002bbbb0003cccc0004d` to the set named `bench:set_:12:ddd`.

 CAS is implemented with `SADD` (which does return the number of items added).